siwai0208/s3-pipeline/README.md

 * scripts

 ## **Dependency**
-You have to execute [**launch-templete**](https://github.com/siwai0208/cloudformation/tree/main/launch-templete) stack before using this stack
+You have to execute [**launch-templete**](https://github.com/siwai0208/cloudformation/tree/main/launch-templete) stack and have your own S3bucket

 ## **How to use**